 3 Repealed by the Interpretation Act 1984.

 4 The amendment in the Petroleum Safety Act 1999 s.
-92 is not included as it was repealed by the Petroleum Legislation Amendment and Repeal Act 2005 s.
+92 is not included as it was deleted by the Petroleum Legislation Amendment and Repeal Act 2005 s.
 51 before it came into operation.

 5 Short title was initially the Petroleum Act 1967 and was subsequently changed to the Petroleum and Geothermal Energy Resources Act 1967 (see note under s.
 1).